-Nosh is so grateful that chef Crystal Wahpepah (Kickapoo), Dr. Elizabeth Hoover (Mohawk/Mi’kmaq descent), artist Tony Abeyta (Navajo), and restaurateurs Vincent Medina (East Bay Ohlone) and Louis Trevino (Rumsen Ohlone) were willing to speak with our reporter Anna Mindess about how they approach the holiday and its origins.
-All five of these East Bay residents shared their personal family traditions for the fourth Thursday in November, as well as their thoughts on how non-Native people can do their best to support the Indigenous community every day of the year.
+Nosh is so grateful that chef Crystal Wahpepah (Kickapoo), artist Tony Abeyta (Navajo), and restaurateurs Vincent Medina (East Bay Ohlone) and Louis Trevino (Rumsen Ohlone) were willing to speak with our reporter Anna Mindess about how they approach the holiday and its origins.
+All four of these East Bay residents shared their personal family traditions for the fourth Thursday in November, as well as their thoughts on how non-Native people can do their best to support the Indigenous community every day of the year.
 We hope the thoughtful approaches they suggest will deepen, enrich and add nuance to your own family traditions.

 Happy Thanksgiving, everyone. — Eve Batey, Nosh editor

 Crystal Wahpepah (Kickapoo), a chef and caterer, is thrilled that her lifelong dream of opening a restaurant celebrating Native foods just became a reality.
 Wahpepah’s Kitchen opened on Nov.
 13, 2021 in Fruitvale Village, Oakland.